Safe Fireworks? There’s no reliable way to use consumer fireworks! Attend public displays put on by trained professionals

 - The Consumer Product Safety Commission’s (CPSC) 2012 Fireworks Annual Report shows that two out of five people injured by fireworks were under the age of 15.
 The risk of fireworks injury was highest for the children under five, followed by children 10 to 14 years of age.
 Males accounted for 57 percent of the injuries overall.

 Check out our fireworks safety page for videos like the one below and infographics to learn just how dangerous consumer fireworks can be.
-More fireworks statistics can be found in our 2013 Fireworks Report.
+Additional fireworks statistics are found here-> Fireworks Report.